linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 ## `lidl:Attribute`

-A `lidl:Attribute` encapsulates a specific sub-element of a `lidl:Composite` layout and allows to specify the sub-element's order and multiplicity with respect to its containing `lidl:Composite`.
+A `lidl:Attribute` encapsulates a specific sub-element of a `lidl:Composite` layout.
+Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element, and it SHOULD specify the sub-element's order and count with respect to its containing `lidl:Composite`.

 ```
 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .